-Primary ciliary dyskinesia (PCD) is a heterogeneous genetic condition.
+Primary Ciliary Dyskinesia (PCD) is a heterogeneous genetic condition.
 European and North American diagnostic guidelines recommend transmission electron microscopy (TEM) as one of a combination of tests to confirm a diagnosis.
 However, there is no definition of what constitutes a defect or consensus on reporting terminology.
 The aim of this project was to provide an internationally agreed ultrastructural classification for PCD diagnosis by TEM.
 A consensus guideline was developed by PCD electron microscopy experts representing 18 centres in 14 countries.
 An initial meeting and discussion were followed by a Delphi consensus process.
 The agreed guideline was then tested, modified and retested through exchange of samples and electron micrographs between the 18 diagnostic centres.
-The final guideline a) provides agreed terminology and a definition of Class 1 defects which are diagnostic for PCD; b) identifies Class 2 defects which can indicate a diagnosis of PCD in combination with other supporting evidence; c) describes features which should be included in a ciliary ultrastructure report to assist multidisciplinary diagnosis of PCD; and d) defines adequacy of a diagnostic sample.
+The final guideline a) Provides agreed terminology and a definition of class 1 defects which are diagnostic for PCD; b) Identifies class 2 defects which can indicate a diagnosis of PCD in combination with other supporting evidence; c) Describes features which should be included in a ciliary ultrastructure report to assist multidisciplinary diagnosis of PCD d) Defines adequacy of a diagnostic sample.
 This tested and externally validated statement provides a clear guideline for the diagnosis of PCD by TEM which can be used to standardise diagnosis internationally.